micans/pick/README.md

 Each line/row is treated as a list of variables identified by column names.
 You can
 - perform computations to make new variables
 - filter rows based on boolean clauses operating on variables
-- for output take any subset from existing and newly computed variables
+- for output columns take any subset from existing and newly computed variables

 Some examples: